saad7mahmud/saad7mahmud/README.md

 9. Email and Password based authentication and Google authentication is set up.
 10. There is a review sending form where user can send review.

-## Getting Started
+# ⚠ Before Getting Started

-- MongoDB URI has to be replaced with your own URI in server side code to run this project on your localhost.
+- MongoDB URI has to be replaced with your own URI in server side code to run the projects on your localhost.

-  Replace this with your Username and Password: <code>${process.env.DB_USER}:${process.env.DB_PASS}</code>
+- Replace the username and password with your ones: <code>${process.env.DB_USER}:${process.env.DB_PASS}</code>
   <br>
-  or create a file in root directory named .env and write the property DB_USER, DB_PASS and their value.
+- or create a file in root directory named .env and write the property DB_USER, DB_PASS and their value.
-- Don't forget to install dotenv
+- Don't forget to install dotenv on backend.

+---